Dec. 14, 2017

 Cold popsicles, smoothies and frozen fruit are all delicious snacks, but their cool temperatures can also help to soothe a sore mouth.
 Give it a try — but don’t forget that you have to remove your aligners before eating or drinking anything other than cool water.

 If you want some prolonged cooling relief but don’t feel like eating anything, applying an ice pack to the outside of your mouth can have a similar effect.

 You may also consider taking some Tylenol, Advil, or Aleve for two to three days to help ease any pain.

 Whatever you do, keep wearing your aligners.
 If you stop for a day or two, it’ll become harder to put them back in, which could make the discomfort last longer than it would otherwise.

-If you’ve tried a few remedies and you’re still feeling discomfort, or if you’re experiencing significant pain, call our SmileExperts right away at 800-688-0450.
-They can provide additional tips specific to your prescription to make your aligners easier to wear.
+If you’ve tried a few remedies and you’re still feeling discomfort, or if you’re experiencing significant pain, call our Customer Care team right away.
+They can provide additional tips specific to your treatment plan to make your teeth aligners easier to wear.